sapienzaapps/seismocloud-sensor-nodemcu/README.md

 # BETA: NOT READY FOR PRODUCTION

-Please mind that this version will not self-upgrade - if you plan to build place-and-forget devices please use Raspberry PI/Galileo version: https://github.com/sapienzaapps/galileo-terremoti
+Please mind that this version will not self-upgrade yet - if you plan to build place-and-forget devices please use Raspberry PI/Galileo version: https://github.com/sapienzaapps/galileo-terremoti

-# Arduino/Genuino sketch
+# Arduino/Genuino/NodeMCU/ESP8266 sketch

+You can use this sketch for Arduino/Genuino or NodeMCU/ESP8266 boards.

+## Hardware: assemble an Arduino/Genuino

-## Requirements
+### Requirements

 * Arduino/Genuino IDE
 * Arduino/Genuino board (Arduino Uno with Ethernet Shield or Arduino Ethernet)
 * MMA7361 Accelerometer

-## Network requirements

-If you have any firewall in your network, please allow these ports:

-* TCP: 80, 443
-* UDP: 123

-## How to build

-1. Download the source code (for stable releases, please checkout latest git tag)
-2. Open project in Arduino IDE
-3. Compile and upload in your Arduino Board

-# Hardware
+* (optionals) 3 LEDs (red-green-yellow) with 3 resistors

-## LEDs
+### LEDs

-LEDs can be in these different states:

-* **Green**: device is ready
-* **Green + Yellow**: device is ready but there is an issue connecting to SeismoCloud APIs
-* **Green + Red (only for about 5 seconds)**: shake detected
-* **Yellow ONLY - blinking**: no position available - initialize Seismometer with Android/iOS App
-* **Green + Yellow + Red**: software is loading
-* **Green + Yellow + Red - ALL blinking fast**: software is loaded, starting accelerometer
-* **Green + Yellow + Red - ALL blinking slow**: network init failed
-* **Yellow + Red - ALL blinking**: EEPROM failed
+Remember to put a resistor with LED (after/before is not really important) to limit current flowing, otherwise you may damage the Arduino board.

-### LED pins
+By default, LED pins are:

 * Pin 2 : Yellow
 * Pin 5 : Green
 * Pin 3 : Red

-Please note that some pins are reserved to Ethernet (SPI).
+You can change LED pins into `common.h`.
+Note that some pins are reserved to Ethernet (SPI).

 If you use different boards (eg. Arduino Yun, etc), please refer to Arduino documentation.
-You can change LED pin numbers into main sketch file (`seismoclouddevice-arduino.ino`).

-## Link Accelerometer MMA7361 to Arduino
+### Accelerometer MMA7361

 Link these pins from Accelerometer MMA7361 to Arduino board: